 The amount of coal burned in the UK is falling rapidly, new government data shows.

-The collapse has been particularly dramatic in the power sector, where monthly coal use is down 70-80% compared to last year.
+The collapse has been particularly dramatic in the power sector, where monthly coal use fell 70-80% in 2016, compared to a year earlier.
 The UK’s top-up carbon tax, rising output from renewables and the closure of several coal-fired power stations are behind this trend.

 Carbon Brief has plotted two charts to illustrate what’s going on, using new data from the Department for Business, Energy and Industrial Strategy (BEIS).